-Software purchased by the Company are amortized on a straight line basis i.e. non-standard (customized) software in four years and standard (non-customized) software in five years.
+Software purchased by the Company are amortized on a straight line basis in five years.
+Software further includes non-standard (customized) software and standard (non-customized) software.

 Gains or losses arising from derecognition of an intangible assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit and Loss when the assets is derecognised.